valory-xyz/mech-client/README.md

 mechx interact "write a short poem" 6 --key ~/ethereum_private_key.txt --tool openai-gpt-4 --chain-config gnosis --confirm on-chain
 ```

-In your terminal you will see this as an output:
+You will see an output like this:

 ```bash
 Chain configuration: gnosis